DM8AT/GLGE-Old/README.md

 - converted all examples into one, see main.cpp
 - GLGE now only uses the radians system, use "glgeToRadians" if you wish to use degrees
 - all rotate and set rotation functions now use the modulo opperator to enable infinite rotation
+- corrected the rotation for the camera, x and y axis where swapped and the camera now uses vec3 instead of vec2 for rotation
+- updated the 2D core to the new code structure (now using the reference dependend structure with destructors)
+- added a sound core using OpenAL and ALUT
+   - the sound core is initalised by opening a device conection
+   - added a simple function to play a sound without a position
+   - added the 'Listener' class to define the position of a sound listener
+      - multiple listeners can exists, but only one can be bound at any time.
+The bound listener is the currently opperating one and will be updated every time the sound core ist ticked
+      - a listener can be positiond in 3D and 2D space to support audio for both spaces
+         - using 2D will simply ignore positon along the y-axis and rotation around the x and z axis
+   - added the 'Speaker' class to act as a positional audio source
+      - a speaker can be positiond in 3D and 2D space like a listener
+      - sounds can be played, paused and stopped
+   - added functions to handle the functionality of the doppler effect
 ## Update 0.5-1
 - added 2 new light source types:
    - spot light: a light with a direction and angle component